classiebit/eventmie-pro-docs/resources/docs/1.7/events/repetitive-events.md

 ---

-In case of repetitive schedules, sometimes you want to get paid on a `Monthly` or `Weekly` basis for all schedules within a `Month or Week`, instead of each day separately.
+In the case of repetitive schedules, sometimes you want to get paid on a `Monthly` or `Weekly` basis for all schedules within a `Month or Week`, instead of each day separately.

 <br>

-This means the customer can attend the event for the whole month or week, by paying a **Full Advance Payment** for a complete month or week schedules.
+This means the customer can attend the event for the whole month or week, by paying a **Full Advance Payment** for a complete month or week schedule.

 <br>